 Molecular Radiobiology

 To investigate the molecular lesions induced in DNA by ionizing radiation, immunocytogenetic and immunohistochemical techniques based on fluorescent labeling of proteins involved in the repair of the most severe radiation-induced DNA damage — double- strand breaks (DSB) — have been widely used in recent years at the LRB.
 It allows the quantification of DNA damage (radiation-induced foci (RIF)) and visualization of repair kinetics — particularly, of clustered DNA damage produced by high-LET radiation.
-Previously, the induction of clustered DNA damage by proton and photon radiation (the Medical Technical Complex, DLNP), by 30–50 MeV/n 11B, 15N, and 20Ne beams (U400M, FLNR), and by 500 MeV/n 12C and 2.5 GeV/n 78Kr beams (VBLHEP Nuclotron) and its repair were studied in normal human cultured cells of different origin (Fig. 1).
+Previously, clustered DNA damage was induced by proton and photon radiation (the Medical Technical Complex, DLNP), by 30–50 MeV/n 11B, 15N, and 20Ne beams (U400M, FLNR), and by 500 MeV/n 12C and 2.5 GeV/n 78Kr beams (VBLHEP Nuclotron) and its repair were studied in normal human cultured cells of different origin (Fig. 1).